silviaCerby/gitbook/docs/management/credential_management/item_importer/video-how-to-import-items-to-cerby-via-the-password-manager-importer.md

 ---
-description: This video shows how to import passwords, folders, secure notes, and attachments from your password manager to Cerby.
+description: "This video shows how to import passwords, folders, secure notes, and attachments from your password manager to Cerby."
 intercom_id: 7321200
 ---